hdShang/arxiv-daily/docs/cs-LG/2025-08-27/papers/250819554v1-mobtext-sisa-efficient-machine-unlearning-for-mobility-logs-with-spa.md

 ---
 layout: default
-title: MobText-SISA: Efficient Machine Unlearning for Mobility Logs with Spatio-Temporal and Natural-Language Data
+title: "MobText-SISA: Efficient Machine Unlearning for Mobility Logs with Spatio-Temporal and Natural-Language Data"
 ---

 # MobText-SISA: Efficient Machine Unlearning for Mobility Logs with Spatio-Temporal and Natural-Language Data